You can apply for the following courses at IADT using the CAO Available Places facility for entry for the 2021/2022 academic year.

 |DL839||Level 8||Interaction + User Experience Design [*Portfolio]|

 |DL841||Level 8||English and Equality Studies|

-* BA [Hons] Interaction + User Experience Design requires a Portfolio + Cover Letter as part of your application.
+* BA [Hons] Photography + Visual Media and BA [Hons] Interaction + User Experience Design require a Portfolio + Cover Letter as part of your application.

 Please refer to Portfolio Guidelines below and email your Portfolio + Cover Letter as pdf files [max.
 5MB] to email@example.com.

 Outline your interest and enthusiasm for the course.
 Note details of hobbies, technical skills and involvement in activities relevant to the course.

 A selection of your best creative work and project work.

 Show us how you are curious about objects, places

 and spaces that people use and interact with, how

 they work, if problems exist, possible solutions or